psmason/set-solver/README.md

 The current training workflow is to (iteratively):
 1. Start the task in debug mode, with known card features as inputs.
 (See help instructions for correct arguments.)
 2. Write to disk images which are incorrectly classified.
+(These writes are currently automatic, one file per webcam feed having the bad classification.)
 3. Retrain the model using [train-color.py](tf/train-color.py), which splits files written in (1) into train/validation/test datasets.
 4. Start the TCP server which allows access to the model trained in (3).
 Right now, [train-color.py](tf/train-color.py) starts the server automatically.
 5. Repeat as necessary.